Nature & Science

 Timpanogos Cave is the park's primary resource.
 The cave system is unique due to its high abundance of helictites, its coloration in its formations, its display of fault-controlled passages, its alpine surroundings, and unique history.

-At Timpanogos Cave National Monument and 15 other parks, the Northern Colorado Plateau Network conducts long-term inventory, monitoring, analysis, and reporting on key park resources to assess the condition of park ecosystems and develop a stronger scientific basis for stewardship and management of natural resources.
-In cooperation with park staff, the network monitors air quality, climate, upland systems, land surface phenology, landscape dynamics, and water quality at the monument.
+Timpanogos Cave National Monument Science and Resource Management staff conducts long-term inventory, monitoring, analysis, and reporting on key park resources to assess the condition of park ecosystems and develop a stronger scientific basis for stewardship and management of natural resources.